scrapy/scrapy/docs/index.rst

     components.

 :doc:`topics/api`
-    Use it on extensions and middlewares to extend Scrapy functionality
+    Use it on extensions and middlewares to extend Scrapy functionality.

 All the rest